Electrostatic field-driven supercurrent suppression in ionic-gated metallic Josephson nanotransistors

-We now focus on the electrostatic control of the supercurrent in a Type-A IJoFET consisting of a Josephson nanoconstriction (Fig. \ref{Fig1}B).
+We now focus on the electrostatic control of the supercurrent in a Type-A ISFET consisting of a Josephson nanoconstriction (Fig. \ref{Fig1}b).
 To this end, we measured the $IV$ characteristics as a function of bath temperature for different values of $V_g$.
-Since the ions in the electrolyte are frozen and immobile at cryogenic temperatures, we applied $V_g$ at room temperature before cooling down the devices (details are provided in the supplementary materials).
-Figure \ref{Fig2}A shows the $IV$ characteristics recorded at $T\simeq4$ K for different values of $V_g$.
+Since the ions in the electrolyte are frozen and immobile at cryogenic temperatures, we applied $V_g$ at room temperature before cooling down the devices (details are provided in the Supplementary Information).
+Figure \ref{Fig2}a shows the $IV$ characteristics recorded at $T\simeq4$ K for different values of $V_g$.
 The critical current decreases with the amplitude of the gate voltage for both positive and negative polarities of $V_g$ (dotted lines), while $I_R$ turns out to be unaffected by gating effect (dash-dotted lines).
-We emphasize that at $V_g=4$ V we also disconnected the gate voltage source at cryogenic temperatures (i.e., when the ions are frozen in a fixed configuration) yielding no variation on the suppression of $I_C$, thereby further excluding any relation between the critical current suppression and the leakage currents.
-The general behavior of $I_C$ as a function of $T$ is shown in Fig. \ref{Fig2}B for selected positive values of $V_g$.
-The critical current is strongly suppressed by $V_g$ at low temperature, while all the curves collapse into the zero-gate trace for $T\to T_C$.
-This behavior resembles the temperature dependence of the critical current measured in conventionally-gated Ti nano constrictions \cite{Paolucci2019}.
-Furthermore, in full agreement with previous experiments on Nb Josephson nano-bridges \cite{Puglia2020_2}, this unconventional gating has no effect on the critical temperature of the nanosized superconductor.
-We stress that $I_C$ is also suppressed for negative values of the gate voltage (Fig. \ref{Fig2}C).
-The bipolarity of gating effect can be quantified via the \textit{suppression} parameter, defined as $S(T,V_g)=100\times[I_C(T,0)-I_C(T,V_g)]/I_C(T,0)$.
-The $S$ parameter increases with the magnitude of $V_g$ for both polarities, reaching its maximum of $\sim 45\%$ at $V_g=4$ V and $T\simeq4$ K (Fig. \ref{Fig2}D).
-Remarkably, the normal-state resistance of Type-A IJoFETs is unaffected by the gating (Fig. \ref{Fig2}E).
-These features suggest that charge accumulation/depletion is not driving the supercurrent suppression in our devices.
+We emphasize that at $V_g=4$ V we also disconnected the gate voltage source at cryogenic temperatures (i.e., when the ions are frozen in a fixed configuration) yielding no variation on the suppression of $I_C$, thereby further excluding any possible relation between the critical current suppression and the leakage currents.
+Despite the characteristic penetration depth of the electric field into a metal ranges from 2 \AA\; to 4 nm \cite{Piatti2017}, any perturbation of the superconducting condensate propagates into the bulk for a distance a several times the coherence length ($\xi$) \cite{DeSimoni2018}.
+Since in Nb thin films $\xi$ can reach up to 30 nm \cite{Draskovic2013}, we can assume that the effect of an electric field on the ISFET surface can influence the complete thickness of the device.